metacpan/metacpan-cpan-extracted/distros/N/Net-Z3950-FOLIO/doc/from-pod/Net-Z3950-FOLIO-Config.md

 Within the `marc` sections, keys are the names of simple MARC fields, such as `008`; or of complex field$subfield combinations, such as `245$a`.
-The corresponding values specify the transformations that should be applied to the values of these fields and subfields.
+The corresponding values specify the transformations that should be applied to the values of these fields and subfields: each value may be either a single transformation or an array zero or more &#x3d;transformation which will be applied in the specified order.

 Transformations are represented by objects with an `op` key whose values specifies the required operation.
-Either single transformation or an array of transformations may be provided.

 The following transformation operations are supported: